Anki-code1/dnsviz/README.md

 docker pull dnsviz/dnsviz
 ```

-This section only covers Docker-related examples, for more information see the
+This section only covers Docker-related examples.
+For more information, see the
 [Usage](#usage) section.